Stolen truck driver not shot by Saskatoon police member prior to deadly crash - Saskatoon | Globalnews.ca

 Officers then attempted a high-risk traffic stop, however upon seeing police, two men immediately got back in the truck.

 The driver of the truck rammed a patrol cruiser during attempts to flee.
-A police member then discharged their firearm at the stolen vehicle.
+A police member then fired their firearm at the stolen vehicle.

-Police officials told Global News Monday that the driver was not struck by any bullets during the incident.
+Police officials told Global News on Monday that the driver was not struck by any bullets during the incident.
+The office of the chief coroner conducted an autopsy last week.

 WATCH MORE: Driver of stolen vehicle attempting to evade Saskatoon police dies in fatal crash